-The College of Science, Technology, Engineering, and Mathematics (STEM) prepares students to enter professional life as informed citizens who are able to communicate effectively, think critically, and demonstrate competence in their field of study.
-The College endeavors to acquaint students with the substance and methodology of the natural sciences and offers programs that combine Liberal Studies with specialized careeroriented training to prepare them for entry-level positions in education and industry immediately upon graduation.
+The Metropolitan College of Professional Studies prepares students to enter professional life as informed citizens who are able to communicate effectively, think critically, and demonstrate competence in their field of study.
+The College offers programs that combine Liberal Studies coursework with specialized career - oriented training to prepare students for entry-level positions in government and industry immediately upon graduation.
 Additionally, students are provided opportunities to sharpen their analytical skills and to further develop leadership and interpersonal skills essential to professional career success.